eugene-kamenev/orientdb-groovy/README.md

 This project contains Groovy AST Transformations trying to mimic grails-entity style.
 All useful information you can find in Spock tests dir.

 I know about OrientDB object-api, but anyway I started to create this one.
-I will adopt it for managing relationships also.
+I will adopt it for managing relationships also (for now simple links supported).

 ##Example usage
 I cant name it User in java because it is wrapper :)